Wednesday, October 28, 2009

 “OUR OWN RECORDS CENT PERCENT RESULTS”

-Our Own, Abu Dhabi once again registered cent percent pass results at the CBSE Grade X examination for the eleventh consecutive year.‘Keeping with the tradition of our school, we once again record an impressive performance at the CBSE Grade X examination.
+‘Keeping with the tradition of our school, we once again record an impressive performance at the CBSE Grade X examination.
 94% of our students achieved more than first class marks while 63% registered distinction marks’.

 School Topper HEERA SHAHIR 93.8%